The Garage (TV series)

 The Garage is a British television programme broadcast on Discovery (UK and Ireland).
 It features the staff of English Mobile Mechanics in Marbella, Spain, following the activities of the garage and initially it followed new staff hires as they adjusted to life in Spain whilst coping with their new jobs and their boss, Jock Campbell.
 As work in southern Spain depends on tourists or villa owners that winter elsewhere the Garage's trade is highly seasonal.
 Four out of the five new recruits found themselves with insufficient paid work (no customer jobs to book time to) so eventually announced that they were leaving and vacated their positions.

 Episode list

 The broadcast of series three was originally delayed, and unlike series one and two, is rarely repeated.
 Series three was shown on the UK Quest TV channel starting in April 2013.
-There are currently no plans to produce a fourth series.

 Series one

 Series one had seven episodes, without episode titles.